 According to a report entitled the Global Burden of Disease Study 2013, by the University of Washington’s Institute for Health Metrics and Evaluation.

-More than 66 per cent of men and 60 per cent of women in the UAE are already overweight or obese.
-The most popular surgeries in the UAE are the sleeve gastrectomy and the gastric bypass, more women than men have elected to have bariatric surgery.
+More than 66 percent of men and 60 percent of women in the UAE are already overweight or obese.
+The most popular surgeries in the UAE are sleeve gastrectomy and gastric bypass, more women than men have elected to have bariatric surgery.

 High levels of diabetes and obesity in the Emirates have pushed up the number of people signing up for the operations.

-Nearly a fifth of residents are diagnosed with diabetes, the second-highest prevalence of the disease worldwide, according to the World Health Organization.
+Nearly a fifth of residents is diagnosed with diabetes, the second-highest prevalence of the disease worldwide, according to the World Health Organization.

 But surgery is the only viable option for obese patients who have a body mass index – a calculation for body fat based on height and weight – of 35 or more.